Writing to your sponsored child

 This also means holding ourselves to account in ensuring that no child or young person is harmed or placed at risk of harm as a result of their association with us.
 That’s why:

 - We don’t allow any direct contact between a sponsor and their sponsored child.

 - All letters, postcards, drawings and photographs are screened by our trained team and volunteers, to make sure they don’t contain anything that could be a safeguarding concern.

 - We may decline visits to a sponsored child for any reason, including concern for the safety or wellbeing of children or their families.

 - Visits to a sponsored child and their family don’t take place in their home.
-We host sponsors in the child’s community, for example at their school or youth club.
+Plan International staff support and supervise sponsors' visits to an area in the child’s community, for example at their school or youth club.

 We reserve the right to cancel a child sponsorship for child protection or for any other reason.
 Any incident or suspicion relating to child abuse involving a Plan International UK sponsor will be investigated.
 Where appropriate, this may include contacting the relevant authorities.

 To find out more, read about our approach to safeguarding children and adults >